Costco In-Stock Alerts: How to Get Restock Notifications for Popular Items

 Handling Costco's Dynamic Pages

-Costco.com uses dynamic page loading for many elements.
-Product prices, availability indicators, and "Add to Cart" buttons may load after the initial page render.
-PageCrawl renders pages fully, capturing dynamically loaded content that simpler monitoring tools miss.
+Costco.com loads many elements dynamically.
+Product prices, availability indicators, and "Add to Cart" buttons may appear after the initial page render.
+PageCrawl renders pages fully, capturing dynamically loaded content that simpler monitoring tools miss, so the availability status is included in the monitored content in most cases.

 Electronics Strategy